yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 You might also notice that we often use `--env-id="SO100GraspCube-v1" --env-kwargs-json-path=env_config.json` in scripts.
 The codebase is built to support different environments and configurations so passing these tells those scripts which environment you want to work with and with what settings.

 Before we start setting up the real camera you might also want to check if your robot's colors match the simulation one.
-The default is all white, but you can modify the color by changing the "robot_color" part of the `env_config.json` file to either be "random" or a value like [0.1, 0.1, 0.1] for black colored robots.
+The default is white parts and black motors, but you can modify the color by changing the "robot_color" part of the `env_config.json` file to either be "random" or a value like [0.1, 0.1, 0.1] for black colored robots.

 ```json
   "domain_randomization_config": {